 32. Proposed open space has been designed to be safe, inclusive and enjoyed by all members of the community.
 Green and blue infrastructure has been integrated into the design proposals, with SuDS features along streets and a green infrastructure strategy that brings nature into the heart of the proposals.
 Details of the green infrastructure proposals are set out in Section 6 of the DAS.
-33. Public open space has been proposed across the scheme, with development around a central green space and further high quality green space to the site's green edges.
-All play spaces benefit from natural surveillance from surrounding dwellings.
+33. Public open space has been proposed throughout the development at strategic locations as a series of greens, connected by green corridors and tree-lined streets.
+Village greens within the development are framed by development, and all play spaces benefit from natural surveillance from surrounding dwellings.
 Details of the open space proposals are set out in Section 6 of the DAS.
-Details on plant species and landscape details will form part of a future RM application 34.
-An Ecological Impact Assessment has been carried out as part of this application as an initial assessment of the biodiversity value of the site.
+Details on plant species and landscape details will form part of a future RM application.
+34. An Ecological Impact Assessment has been carried out as part of this application as an initial assessment of the biodiversity value of the site.
 This has informed the design proposals and the scheme is committed to achieving a minimum 10% Biodiversity net gain (BNG).
 35. Sustainable Drainage Systems (SuDS) hierarchy has been utilised and is an integral part of the design proposals, with the use of swales, rain gardens and SuDS basins.
 Further detail on the SuDS strategy, including permeable paving, opportunity for blue roofs and grey water harvesting will form part of a future RM application.
 36. Whilst a detailed landscape and planting strategy will form part of a future RM application, it is proposed that planting design maximises species diversity with wildlife friendly and native species, tolerant of a changing UK climate.
 It is not proposed to use artificial grass for any external spaces.
 37. A survey of existing trees on site was carried out and informed the design process.
 It is proposed to retain all existing trees where possible, with any loss limited to those required for access and infrastructure.
 Development is proposed to respect A future RM application will include a tree protection strategy for the construction phases of development.
 38. N/A 39.
 N/A - Details on energy efficient and resilience will form part of a future RM application.
 Detailed proposals will ensure the development creates buildings and spaces that reduce their environmental burden and the long term financial burden for occupiers.
 Energy efficiency will be maximised and the effects of climate change will be fully considered.
 40. N/A 41.
 N/A 42.
 N/A - Details of the management and maintenance of the development will form part of a future RM application.
 It is anticipated that public open spaces will be put forward for local authority or management company management, subject to a relevant S106 agreement.
 Responsibility for long term management and maintenance of other areas of the site will typically include highways adoption areas, private property ownership and shared maintenance areas such as shared private drives.